StockMarketSimulator-CSC-59867-03/SMSimulator_Website/README.md

 # Stock Market Simulator

-This is the repo for the website of the stock market simulator.
+This is the repo for the website of the stock market simulator

 ## Available Scripts